 The Vice President for Ethics and Compliance will issue a decision on the appeal to all Parties involved.
 Normally this decision will be made within 30 days from the date the appeal was received.
-The Vice President for Ethics and Compliance may (1) uphold or reverse the finding, (2) decrease or increase the sanction(s), and/or (3) take other action as deemed appropriate by the Vice President for Ethics and Compliance.
-The written decision of the Vice President for Ethics and Compliance.
-The written decision of the Vice President for Ethics and Compliance.
+The Vice President for Ethics and Compliance may (1) uphold or reverse the finding, (2)

+decrease or increase the sanction(s), and/or (3) take other action as deemed appropriate by the Vice President for Ethics and Compliance.
+The written decision of the Vice President for Ethics and Compliance on the appeal shall constitute the University's final action.